Suspicion of amyloidosis

 |ApoAI||Apolipoprotein A-I||Heart, liver, kidneys, nerves, larynx|

 |Beta2M||Beta-2 microglobulin||Gastrointestinal tract, autonomic nervous system, salivary gland, lacrimal glands (tear ducts)|

 |LYS||Lysozyme||Kidneys, liver, heart, spleen, gastrointestinal tract and salivary gland|

 - If amyloidosis is suspected, the amyloid must be proven to be present in a biopsy

 - The type of amyloid must also be determined.
 Various laboratory techniques are available for this

-- Genetic testing is performed to assess whether there is a hereditary form of amyloidosis
+- Genetic testing is performed to assess whether the form of amyloidosis is hereditary